Are you on the right help page?

 Now, work can freely flow between any status.
 But, the transition to “Done” is only allowed if the most recent status was “In review”.

-To add extra assurance, you may also add the Restrict who can move an issue rule to this transition, and restrict it to a “Quality assurance engineer” custom role.
-This way, only people in your “Quality assurance engineer” role can move the issue to done.
+To add extra assurance, you may also add the Restrict who can move a work item rule to this transition, and restrict it to a “Quality assurance engineer” custom role.
+This way, only people in your “Quality assurance engineer” role can move the work item to done.
 Learn more about custom roles.

 Interrupted status example